 Luke 1:1-4 Inasmuch as many have taken in hand to set in order a narrative of those things which have been fulfilled among us, just as though who from the beginning were eyewitnesses and ministers of the word delivered them to us, it seemed good to me also, having had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus, that you may know the certainty of those things in which you were instructed.

 The opening chapter in the book of John begins by showing Jesus' origins as not being of the world.
 Matthew begins with a genealogy of a king.
 Mark jumps right in and shows Jesus serving.
 But Luke begins by giving a background for a simple tale.
-Verse 5 says, "And there was in the days of Herod..."
-That's kind of interesting.
-It almost starts off like some fairytales or novels that I've read.
+Verse 5 says, "And there was in the days of Herod. . ."
+That is kind of interesting.
+It almost starts off like some fairy tales or novels that I have read.

 You begin to see the different approach altogether.
 He is drawing us with a warm, human story, not of the divinity that is out of reach, but rather somebody that is warmly human.
 Immediately we are introduced to human feelings and relationships.
 There is nothing like this in the others.
 We begin to get intimate circumstances of His birth, the infancy of Jesus Christ, of John the Baptist, and even His family relationship to John the Baptist.

-It is only in Luke that we have the inspired songs of Mary His mother, Zacharias His uncle, and Simeon, who was no relation, but had been promised by God that he wouldn't die until he saw the Savior of Israel.
+It is only in Luke that we have the inspired songs of Mary, His mother; Zacharias, His uncle; and Simeon, who was no relation, but had been promised by God that he would not die until he saw the Savior of Israel.
 Only Luke shows the census.
 He then shows Joseph and Mary, like any other couple would do, responding so that they could be taxed.
 He does not show Christ coming to rule, that is, in the birth announcement, but one beginning life on ground that is as common as one can get—born in a manger.

 The message that is delivered from the angels to the shepherds—interesting contrast here.
-Just hold your hand in chapter 2 of Luke and flip back to chapter 2 of Matthew.
+Flip back to chapter 2 of Matthew.

 Matthew 2:1-2 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem, saying, "Where is He who has been born King of the Jews?"

-Kings are born in palaces, aren't they?
+Kings are born in palaces, are they not?
 Not this King.
-See, that's clarified in the book of Luke and God shows Him sharing a beginning of life that was similar to everybody else.
+See, that is clarified in the book of Luke and God shows Him sharing a beginning of life that was similar to everybody else.

-Today, when we look back on the birth of one of our greater presidents, Abraham Lincoln, and we think it's really kind of odd that he was born in a log cabin.
+Today, when we look back on the birth of one of our greater presidents, Abraham Lincoln, and we think it is really kind of odd that he was born in a log cabin.
 No!
 Almost everybody in that circumstance at that time was born in a log cabin—I mean, born out on the frontier.
 Almost everybody was born in a log cabin.
 Abraham Lincoln shared that with virtually everybody else who lived on the frontier.
-That's the way God is showing Christ.
+That i's the way God is showing Christ.
 He had a human beginning just like all the others.